What Happens When an Ontario Court Drops Criminal Charges?

 In Ontario, judges do not drop criminal charges.
 This is a common misconception.

-Only the Crown Attorney has the legal authority to withdraw charges.
-Judges may question or scrutinize the Crown’s decision, but they cannot compel the Crown to proceed or to cancel.
+Only the Crown Attorney has the legal authority to withdraw or stay charges.
+Judges may question or scrutinize the Crown's decision, but they cannot compel the Crown to proceed or to withdraw.

 How the Crown Decides Whether to Proceed or Withdraw Charges